Shusei Tanaka

-Overviews
+Shūsei Tanaka (田中秀征, Tanaka Shũsei) is a retired Japanese politician.
 He was first elected to the House of Representatives in the 1972 general election and represented the Nagano Prefecture first district.
 Following a revamp of the electoral system, he lost his seat to Kenji Kosaka in the 1996 general election.

-Career
+Biography

-He was born in present-day Nagano City.
+Tanaka was born in present-day Nagano City.
 Originally a member of the Liberal Democratic Party, he co-founded New Party Sakigake in 1993 and served as a senior advisor to Prime Minister Morihiro Hosokawa from 1993 to 1994.
 He later returned to the LDP and served as Director-General of the Economic Planning Agency under Prime Minister Ryutaro Hashimoto.
 Tanaka again served as a policy advisor to Hosokawa during his bid for Governor of Tokyo in the 2014 gubernatorial election.